filecoin-project/devgrants/open-grant-proposals/open-proposal-Improve-stability-of-miner.md

-# Open Grant Proposal: ` Improve the stability of miner`
+# Open Grant Proposal: Improve the stability of the lotus miner

 **Name of Project:** Improve the stability of miner